alpapie/unfollow-non-followers-github/README.md

 ## Features

 - Automatically identifies GitHub users you follow who don’t follow you back.
+- Provides a web page interface to select specific users to unfollow.
 - Unfollows non-followers using a simple and secure process.
 - Token-based authentication with GitHub API for privacy and security.